 First Aid Kit – It is always important to take a first aid kit, whether you are just going out hiking for a day, or taking a longer trip for years at a time.
 My first aid kit started out with bandages, plasters, antiseptic wipes, plastic gloves, tweezers and scissors.
-But as I travel around I keep picking up medications from other people who no longer need them, or from having to buy them when I am sick.
-For example, travelling through Africa I bought a Malaria treatment which I carried with me incase I got Malaria, or when I was in Malawi I carried medication for Bilharzia.
-So although the basics of my first aid kit stay pretty consistent, I adapt it for the country or environment that I am travelling through.
+But as I travelled around I kept picking up medications from other people who no longer need them, or from having to buy them when I got sick.
+For example, travelling through Africa I bought a Malaria treatment which I carried with me in case I got Malaria, or when I was in Malawi I carried medication for Bilharzia.
+So although the basics of my first aid kit stay pretty consistent, I adapted it for the country or environment that I travelled through.

 Tent – I was surprised that my tent lasted as long as it did.
 It was a very cheap tent from the summer section of my local supermarket.
 A basic dome tent with a porch style entrance.
 This tent wasn’t ideal for travelling, as it didn’t pack down very small and wasn’t particularly light weight.
 But this wasn’t too much of a problem for me as I could strap it onto the bike and didn’t have to carry it around very often.
 People choose tents for all sorts of different reasons, if size and weight isn’t much of an issue then you can get a cheap tent and just replace it, if it breaks, but when I started researching tents for my trip through Asia I found a lot of better tents for travelling with.
 I discuss this more in the equipment page for my bicycle trip.